Progressive rehabilitation and closure plan for mined land

 Frequently asked questions

-For more information on PRC plans and schedules, check out the frequently asked questions (PDF, 178KB).
+For more information on PRC plans and schedules, check the frequently asked questions (PDF, 178KB).

 Read about the community consultation regarding PRC plans (PDF, 239KB).